None other than Bob Marley himself explained to High Times about ‘Lamb’s bread’ and what this name really means.

 Bob Marley: One time I was in Jamaica, was doin’ a show, an’ a man come up to me, and he gave me a spliff.
 Now, das de bes’ herb I ever smoke.
 Yeah, man!
 Neva get an extra herb like dat again!
 No, no, no. Just like one tree in de earth, y’know?

 High Times: Just one tree?

-No less misleading is an article from Amanda Fielding of the Beckley Foundation talking about ‘the famous Jamaican strain “Lamb’s Bread”, which was named after Bob Marley’s song, but is actually a product of hybridisation with “Skunk#1” imported from Holland in the late 70s early 80s.’
+For a sense of how far gone things already are, even enlightened souls like Amanda Fielding of the Beckley Foundation are penning nonsense for the press about “the famous Jamaican strain ‘Lamb’s Bread’, which was named after Bob Marley’s song, but is actually a product of hybridisation with “Skunk#1” imported from Holland in the late 70s early 80s.”

-For specific Biblical origins, this is the verse that gets referenced by aficionados.
-I have no idea if this in fact a source, and I imagine Rastas who could settle this give the Internet a wide berth.
+For the Biblical origins of this ganja epithet, this is the verse that gets referenced by aficionados.
+I strongly doubt this in fact a source, but I imagine Rastas who could settle this give the Internet a wide berth.

 Leviticus 23:18 – And ye shall offer with the bread seven lambs without blemish of the first year, and one young bullock, and two rams: they shall be for a burnt offering unto the Lord, with their meat offering, and their drink offerings, even an offering made by fire, of sweet savour unto the Lord.